-Applicable Nasdag rules require a majority of a listed company's board of directors to be comprised of independent directors within one year of listing.
-In addition, the Nasdaq rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+Applicable Nasdaq rules require a majority of a listed company's board of directors to be comprised of independent directors within one year of listing.
+In addition, the Nasdaq rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent.
 Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act and compensation committee members must also satisfy the independence criteria set forth in Rule 10C-1 under the Exchange Act.
-Under applicable Nasdaq rules, a director will only qualify as an "independent director" if, in the opinion of the listed company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Under applicable Nasdag rules, a director will only qualify as an "independent director" if, in the opinion of the listed company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the board of directors, or any other board committee, accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries or otherwise be an affiliated person of the listed company or any of its subsidiaries.
 In order to be considered independent for purposes of Rule 10C-1, the board must consider, for each member of a compensation committee of a listed company, all factors specifically relevant to determining whether a director has a relationship to such company which is material to that director's ability to be independent from management in connection with the duties of a compensation committee member, including, but not limited to: (1) the source of compensation of the director, including any consulting advisory or other compensatory fee paid by such company to the director; and (2) whether the director is affiliated with the company or any of its subsidiaries or affiliates.

-In January 2018, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each then-sitting director.
-In connection with his appointment in March 2018, our board of directors also considered Mr. Perry's independence.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of Mark Iwicki, is an "independent director" as defined under applicable Nasdaq rules.
-In making such determination, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances that our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.
+In March 2019, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each then-sitting director.
+Based upon information requested from and provided by each director concerning his background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of Mark Iwicki, is an "independent director" as defined under applicable Nasdaq rules.
+Our board of directors had also previously determined that Robert S. Langer, Paulina Hill and Robert I. Tepper, each a former director who served during part of the year ended December 31, 2018, were "independent directors" as defined under applicable Nasdaq rules prior to their respective resignations from our board of directors in 2018.
+In making such determinations, our board of directors considered the relationships that each such non-employee director has (or had in the case of those directors that resigned) with our company and all other facts and circumstances that our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.
 Mr. Iwicki is not an independent director under these rules because he is our Chief Executive Officer.